 There's a large parking area at the end of the road, can't imagine it's ever full, with lots of trash scattered around.
 I thought this might indicate a littered trail as well, but that was not the case.
 The trailhead is clearly marked with a steel sign, and the trail leads directly west up Gardner Canyon through dense deciduous forest.
 After crossing the creek a couple times, the trail turns south up a side drainage, still climbing gradually.
 There are signs of equestrian travel here but no bike or ATV tracks, which is appropriate because the trail lies entirely within Mt.
 Wrightson Wilderness.
-At the 1.2 mile mark the trail emerges at a saddle in a clearing at 6,900 feet.
+At the 2.1 mile mark the trail emerges at a saddle in a clearing at 6,900 feet.
 Walker Basin Trail enters here from the south, 2.6 miles from its beginning.

 From this point Gardner Trail climbs more steeply along an east-facing ridge.
 A few dead trees lie across the track, but the trail is otherwise well maintained with no signs of horses from here on.
 Pines appear, first pinons then ponderosa, and frequent breaks in the hedge grant panoramic views down Gardner Canyon toward the Mustang Mountains.
 The trail tops the ridge in a couple places allowing level walking for fairly long stretches.
 At 8,000 feet fire has created an open forest park with large ponderosas and a few white pine.
-Three miles from the parking area Gardner Trail joins Super Trail at 8,400 feet, .8 mile and 450 feet below Baldy Saddle.
+3.75 miles from the parking area Gardner Trail joins Super Trail at 8,400 feet, .7 mile and 450 feet below Baldy Saddle.

 Coronado FS Reports If you're looking for an off-the-beaten-path route to the summit of Mt.
 Wrightson and the Santa Rita Crest, this trail may be the one for you.
 When combined with the Cave Canyon Trail, it also provides an opportunity for a long, but manageable loop that also takes in those lofty heights.
 Gardner Trail ascends the eastern slopes of the Santa Ritas, passing through country that is virtually deserted when compared to popular Madera Canyon on the mountain's western slopes.
 This more remote area is similar in setting.
 The views, although quite different, are just as impressive.

 The trail begins at the end of Gardner Canyon Road and immediately begins traversing and switchbacking its way up the slopes of Mt.
 Wrightson.
 To the east, views stretch to the Chiricahuas of extreme eastern Arizona with the Whetstone, Mustang, and Huachuca Mountains floating in a sea of grass closer at hand.
 Below you, the forests of the Santa Ritas extend out into the grasslands bordering Cienega Creek.
 Gardner Trail ends at its junction with the Super Trail which you can follow north to junctions with the Crest and Old Baldy trails.
 The Crest Trail leads both to the summit of Mt.
 Wrightson and along the Santa Rita Crest to Florida Saddle where you can turn east again on Cave Canyon Trail to the Cave Gardner Cutoff Trail # 10.
 This loop is a total of 12 miles long if you don't visit the Mr. Wrightson summit, 14 miles and another hour if you do.

 This trail is entirely within the Mt.
 Wrightson Wilderness.
 Mechanized vehicles, including mountain bikes, are not permitted in Wilderness areas.
-One-Way Notice:

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.